opentensor/bittensor-subnet-template/contrib/CONTRIBUTING.md

 ## How Can I Contribute?
-TODO[owner]: Define your desired contribution procedure.
+TODO(developer): Define your desired contribution procedure.

 ## Communication Channels
-TODO[owner]: Place your communication channels here
+TODO(developer): Place your communication channels here

 > Please follow the Bittensor Subnet [style guide](./STYLE.md) regardless of your contribution type.